 Malaga is a major port city and cruise port to Granada - the capital city of the province Granada (Autonomous Community of Andalusia, Spain).
-The city covers a total area of approx 398 km2 (154 ml2).
-By population (around 580,000) it is ranked Andalusia 's 2nd-most populous (after Granada) and Spain's 6th-largest.
-Malaga is located on Costa del Sol (Western Mediterranean Sea), approx 100 km (62 ml) east of Gibraltar and 130 km (81 ml) north of Africa.
+By population (around 580,000) the city is ranked Andalusia 's 2nd-largest (after Granada) and Spain's 6th-largest (following Madrid, Barcelona, Valencia, Seville, Zaragoza).

 Founded by the Phoenicians, Malaga as port is operated continuously since 600 BC.
-It is among Mediterranean's busiest seaports and is ranked Spain's second largest (after Barcelona), with annual trade volumes of over 428,623 TEUs (containership cargo) and over 650,000 cruise ship passengers.
+It is among Mediterranean's busiest seaports and is ranked Spain's second-largest (after Barcelona), with annual trade volumes of over 428,623 TEU-containers (containership units) and 650,000+ cruise ship tourists.

 - East Quay (main cruise port)